asciinema/asciinema/README.md

 token) across the machines but that's not necessary.
 You can assign new tokens to your account from as many machines as you want.

+## Configuration file

+When you first run `asciinema`, local API token is generated and saved in the configuration file `~/.asciinema/config`.
+It looks like this:

+    [api]
+    token = d5a2dce4-173f-45b2-a405-ac33d7b70c5f

+There are several options you can set in this file which relate to recording behaviour.
+Here's a config with all available options set:

+    [api]
+    token = d5a2dce4-173f-45b2-a405-ac33d7b70c5f

+    [record]
+    command = /bin/bash -l
+    maxwait = 2
+    yes = true

+The options in `[record]` section have the same meaning as the options you pass to `asciinema rec` command.

+If you happen to often use either `-c`, `-w` or `-y` with `rec` command then consider saving it as a default in the config file.

 ## Contributing

 If you want to contribute to this project check out